Cerne Abbas Giant: Description

-The Giant is located just outside the small village of Cerne Abbas in Dorset, about 48 km west of Bournemouth and 12 km north of Dorchester.
+The giant is located just outside the small village of Cerne Abbas in Dorset, about 30 mile west of Bournemouth and 7.5 mile north of Dorchester.
 The figure depicts a naked man and is of colossal dimensions, being about 55 m long and 51 m across.
 It is cut into the steep, west-facing side of a hill known as Giant Hill or Trendle Hill.
 Atop the hill is another landmark, the Iron Age earthwork known as the "Trendle" or "Frying Pan".
 The figure's outline is formed by trenches cut into the turf, about 0.6 m deep, and filled-in with crushed chalk.
 In his right hand, the giant holds a knotted club or baton-style weapon measuring 37 m in length, adding 11 m to the total length of the figure.
 A line across the waist has been suggested to represent a belt.
 Writing in 1901 in the Proceedings of the Dorset Natural History and Archaeological Society, Henry Colley March noted that: "The Cerne Giant presents five characteristics: (1) It is petrographic ...
 It is, therefore, a rock carving ...
 (2) It is colossal ...
 (3) It is nude. ...
 (4) It is ithyphallic ...
 (5) The Giant is clavigerous.
 It bears a weapon in its right hand."

 A 1996 study found that some features have changed over time, concluding that the figure originally held a cloak over its extended left arm, and an object (possibly a severed head) beneath its left hand.
 The former presence of a cloak was corroborated in 2008, when a team of archaeologists (using special equipment) determined that part of the figure had been lost; the cloak might have been a depiction of an animal skin.
-In 1993 the National Trust gave the Giant a "nose job" after years of erosion had worn it away.
+In 1993 the National Trust gave the giant a "nose job" after years of erosion had worn it away.